gangjeuk/X-raid/dataset/README.md

 Dataset for AMD & Intel RAID

-There are four total cases:
+There are eight total cases:

 AMD - Normal & Deleted